pauldmccarthy/fsleyes/userdoc/quick_start.rst

    use your mouse wheel to zoom in and out of a canvas.

- - Hold down the |shift_key| key, and use your mouse wheel to change the current location along the depth axis for that canvas.
+ - Hold down the |shift_key| key, and use your mouse wheel to change the current location along the depth axis for that canvas (i.e. to scroll through slices).

  - When a canvas is zoomed in, you can middle-click and drag, or hold down the
    |alt_key| key and drag with the left mouse button, to pan around.